Unsub Extender: a Python-based web application for visualizing Unsub data: Functionality

-A key aspect enabling the creation of this project is Unsub's support of ``Open Infrastructure," meaning it is very easy to export the dataset from Unsub once it has been calculated.
+A key aspect enabling the creation of this project is the policy of Unsub's developers, OurResearch, to remain responsive to the research community and make their projects open and extensible, which enables users to develop new features or capabilities \citep{OurResearch}.
+One result of this commitment, though by no means the sole benefit, is Unsub's ability to export the data very easily once it has been calculated.

 Figure \ref{fig:export} shows an example of the raw exported Unsub \texttt{.csv} file, with each row containing a range of calculated metrics for an individual journal title.
 While this detailed data is very interesting, it is difficult to grasp the meaning behind all 35 columns of data for each journal title.
 Unsub provides a summary to explain the columns \citep{unsub_help}, but the overwhelming amount of data presented in this format makes it difficult to use in making decisions.

 Uploading the exported data to Unsub Extender populates the twelve graphs that are coded and running in the site, designed to show different angles of the underlying figures.
 Using the predictable and standardized Unsub export file format means the site can be assured of the incoming data structure, what heading names are used, and what columns contain which data types.
 Arriving at the same conclusion when looking at a data set through multiple graphs provides confidence that the decisions are sound and can be defended.
 It can also illuminate mistakes or inconsistencies in the treatment of data points, as a journal marked for cancellation that is surrounded by other journals of similar performance being kept will raise the question of why that journal is treated differently from its neighbors.